Directions & Programs

 Jack Lubin and his wife, Ruth, assumed the leadership of the Havurah.
 Growth reached the point where there were too many members for the Best Western Hotel, the successor to the Holiday Inn.
 They could not accommodate all of us at a luncheon meeting.
 Membership was too big, but how do you refuse a Jew who wanted to join us?

-Presently, you must reserve your place early to be sure you can attend.
-The planning committee has arranged excellent speakers.
+The planning committee had arranged excellent speakers.
 Ruth and Stan Etkin served as program chairpersons for a few years, followed by Linda and Neil Lentin, and Roz Silverman.
-Presently there are more than 100 persons on the E-mail list.
-Would you like to join us?
-Welcome to new members; and we encourage you to try us out!
-For more information, feel free to contact Leonard Hayet, the present Chair of the Havurah of the High Country, at telephone number 828-387-3625 or, L.email@example.com
+There were more than 100 persons on the E-mail list.
+For more information, feel free to contact Leonard Hayet, the former Chair of the Havurah of the High Country, at telephone number 828-387-3625 or, L.firstname.lastname@example.org